Fixed-Point Estimation of the Drift Parameter in Stochastic Differential Equations Driven by Rough Multiplicative Fractional Noise: Probabilistic preliminaries

 Assume that $H\in (1/3,1/2]$, and let $x : [0,T]^2\rightarrow\mathbb R$ be a function such that

 and

 where $\alpha\in (1 - 2H,H)$ and $\mathfrak c_x$ is a positive constant.
 Then, the 2D Young integral of $x$ with respect to the covariance function $R$ of the fBm is well-defined, and

 \end{proposition} We have stated Proposition \ref{2D_Young_integral_R} here because we believe it deserves independent attention, as it may be applied in several contexts beyond our specific drift parameter estimation problem.
 In the following proposition, we instead detail its application within our framework.
 In particular, it provides an explicit expression for the Skorokhod integral of $b\circ X$ with respect to $X$ in the case $H\in (1/3,1/2]$.
+This result holds provided the drift function $b$ is bounded, as formalized below.